jonathanyeong/personal-website-content/using-github-actions-to-fetch-content.md

 pubDate: 2024-06-05
 updatedDate: 2024-06-05
 title: Using Github Actions to fetch content
-description: How I use Github Actions to automate publishing posts
+description: My content lives in a private repository separated from the main website repository.
+It got annoying to manually keep changes in sync.
+Instead, I used Github Actions to automate publishing posts.
 featured: true
 draft: false
 topics: